Whoosh loves to walk.

 and her 1500km walk.
 She would not have got this attention as a car driver, or even on a

 bike.
-It is the slowness and time that is striking.
-Snow allows you
+It is the slowness and time that is striking, alongside her mystery.

 in an unchanging vehicle, and so are open to more immediate and more

-varied external stimulus.
+varied external stimuli.
 Examples include when you are surprised to

-find a green space or beautiful vista or piece of street art.
+find a green space, beautiful vista or piece of street art.

 Walking offers a contemplative engagement with the city.